 3rd parties encouraged to study and make contributions to the next meeting with proposed changes

-T3: JVET-D meeting start – 3 weeks = September, 26: Any changes to the exploration branches software must be frozen, so the cross-checkers can know exactly what they are cross-checking.
+T3: JVET-D meeting start – 3 weeks = September 26: Any changes to the exploration branches software must be frozen, so the cross-checkers can know exactly what they are cross-checking.
 An SVN tag should be created at this time and announced on the JVET reflector.
 Name of the cross-checker and list of specific tests for each tool under study in EE will be announced in JVET reflector by this time.
 Full test results must be provided at this time (at least for proposals targeting to be promoted to JEM at the next meeting).

 References

 [1] E. Alshina, J. Boyce, Y.-W. Huang, S.-H. Kim, L. Zhang (EE coordinators) Description of Exploration Experiments on Coding ToolsJVET-B1011, 2nd Meeting, Feb.
 2016

+EE mail-list subscribers

+Arris